-3. Community Planning-The subject property is located within the limits of the 1993 Subregion V Master Plan, Planning Area 81A in the Clinton Community.
+5. Community Planning-The subject property is located within the limits of the 1993 Subregion V Master Plan, Planning Area 81A in the Clinton Community.
 The proposed development conforms to the suburban residential land use recommendations of the 1993 Subregion V Master Plan for this area.
 The 2002 General Plan locates the property in the Developing Tier.
-An applicable vision for the

-Developing Tier is to maintain a pattern of low- to moderate-density suburban residential communities.
+An applicable vision for the Developing Tier is to maintain a pattern of low- to moderate-density suburban residential communities.
 The applicant's proposal is consistent with the residential zoning of the property.

 The proposed development is adjacent to a major community activity center (MCAC) proposed around the intersection of MD 5 and Woodyard Road.
 The plan text indicates (pp. 71-72) that the west side of this activity center, specifically the Clinton Plaza shopping center, is an excellent location for a small regional mall or a specialty outlet incorporating one or more major retailers to serve the residents of the area.
 Since the plan was approved, major retailers such as Wal-Mart and Lowe's Home Improvement have located in Clinton Plaza.
 The portion of the activity center south of Woodyard Road, while not envisioned for development at the same intensity, provides an opportunity for smaller-scale commercial retail or office space and for consideration of mixed-use development.
 Although the properties immediately adjacent to this proposed subdivision are currently vacant, development issues for the western section of the MCAC include the protection of adjoining residential homes.
 This concern should be addressed as development proposals are submitted for this portion of the MCAC.

-4. Parks and Recreation-In accordance with Section 24-134 of the Subdivision Regulations staff recommends that the applicant provide private on-site recreational facilities to serve the residents of this community.
+6. Parks and Recreation-In accordance with Section 24-134 of the Subdivision Regulations staff recommends that the applicant provide private on-site recreational facilities to serve the residents of this community.
 The applicant has proposed Parcel C (23,522 square feet) for the placement of the required on-site recreational facilities.
-Staff has several concerns with proposed Parcel C. First, the location is not very desirable.
-Parcel C wraps the C-O-zoned property on the north and east and has over 425 linear feet of frontage on proposed Street A. The usable area of Parcel C for required facilities is located abutting Lot 39 and is approximately 14,506 square feet.
-Staff is concerned that adequate area may not exist to provide appropriate bufferyards from the C-O-zoned property, adequate setbacks from the street, and area for optimum layouts for the recreational facilities.
-The Zoning Ordinance requires the review of a detailed site plan for private homeowners association recreational facilities.
-If, at the time of review of the limited detailed site plan for the recreational facilities, adequate area does not exists on Parcel C to provide the required on-site recreational facilities, Lot 38 should be deleted and that area incorporated into Parcel C.
+Staff had several concerns with proposed Parcel C. The usable area of Parcel C for required facilities was abutting Lot 39 and approximately 14,506 square feet.
+Staff was concerned that adequate area did not exist to provide appropriate bufferyards from the C-O-zoned property, adequate setbacks from the street, and area for optimum layouts for the recreational facilities.
+At the hearing the Planning Board deleted Lot 39 and increased the area of Parcel C, as well as creating open space parcels for entrance features and buffering at the entrance to the subdivision, in accordance with Staff Exhibit B.